Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

     raise
 ```

-The preceding snippet also handles the [CosmosHttpResponseError][ref_httpfailure] exception if the container creation failed.
-For more information on error handling and troubleshooting, see the [Troubleshooting](#troubleshooting "Troubleshooting") section.

-The preceding snippet also handles the [CosmosHttpResponseError][ref_httpfailure] exception if the container creation failed.
+The preceding snippets also handle the [CosmosHttpResponseError][ref_httpfailure] exception if the container creation failed.
 For more information on error handling and troubleshooting, see the [Troubleshooting](#troubleshooting "Troubleshooting") section.

 ### Get an existing container